dig-eg-gaz/hugo-site/content/authors/MitchReynolds/_index.md

   url: "https://fsu.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in fall 2019.
+bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in Fall 2019.

 interests: